 The San Martin SN0128 is very much working from the Black Bay-style diver formula, with a broad-shouldered case, black bezel, gilt-toned dial furniture, and a sporty vintage diver character.
 But…

-Magnetism and Watches: What It Does, Why It Matters, and What “Anti-Magnetic” Really Means
+Magnetism and Watches: What It Does and Why It Matters

 Most people assume that if a mechanical watch stops keeping time properly, something must be broken.
 A worn gear.
 A slipping mainspring.
 A need for regulation.
 In reality, one of the most common causes of dramatic time gain in modern mechanical watches leaves no visible trace at all.
 No scratch …